updated 9/30/20 – many additions and clarifications

 A great example of possessing the promises GIVEN us is the taking of the Promised Land by Joshua.

 God had GIVEN the land to Israel.
 It was theirs.
+He had guaranteed victory.
 But it was infested and controlled by powerful forces.
-They had to do WARFARE to conquer what was GIVEN to them.
+The people of Israel had to do WARFARE to conquer what was GIVEN to them.
 We are told we can just claim the promises, we can, but not without warfare. which starts with the trial of faith.

 God would not let them possess it if there was any doubt that they could conquer it.
 The first set of spies agreed that the land was as God had said.
 But they looked at the enemies and saw giants instead of looking at what God had promised.
 They failed the trial of faith because they saw with there eyes and used that reality to decide instead of the surer promises of God.
 They thought that the battle was theirs to make happen instead of God bringing all victory.